-A slide show or slide presentation is a series of pictures or pages of information, often displayed on a large screen using a video projector.
-The first slide shows were done with pictures on pieces of glass, to be later replaced photographic film slides in the 1940s.
-As the technology improved, overhead projectors began to be used to project a picture on a screen and the slides were made with transparent slide media, about the size of a piece of paper.
-Printers could print text and images on this media or dry-erase markers could be used to write and draw on the media.
+A slideshow, slide show, or slide presentation is pictures or pages of information (slides), often displayed on a large screen using a video projector.
+The first slide shows were done with pictures on pieces of glass, to be later replaced by photographic film slides in the 1940s.
+As the technology improved, overhead projectors began being used to project a picture on a screen.
+The slides were made with transparent slide media about the size of a piece of paper.
+Printers could print text and images on this media, or dry-erase markers could be used to write and draw on the media.

 For today's presentations and showing slides, a slide in a slide show is essentially a single screen of information, able to display text, charts, and images.
 A slide can also feature various transitions, which are added effects to enhance the slide and provide different viewing styles.
-Transitions can include words fading in or out of view, words sliding in to view from the left, right, top or bottom of the slide, as well as others.
-Slide-based presentations are a popular choice for business meetings, due to the ease of creating each slide and attention they can grab from viewers when done correctly.
+Transitions can include words fading in or out of view, words sliding into view from the left, right, top, or bottom of the slide, and others.
+Slide-based presentations are a popular choice for business meetings due to the ease of creating each slide and the attention they can grab from viewers when done correctly.

-Simple to complex designs can be created with Microsoft PowerPoint and the presentations can be built with as many slides as necessary.
+Simple to complex designs can be created with Microsoft PowerPoint, and the presentations can be built with as many slides as necessary.
 Google Docs also offers a presentation application, allowing multiple people to work on the presentation in a collaborative effort.
-A number of other applications are available for creating slides and presentations, including applications from Adobe and IBM.
-After completed slide shows are usually shown on a projector or TV.
-Slide shows can even be copied onto a DVD disc and played in a standard DVD player instead of through a computer.
+Other applications are also available for creating slides and presentations, including applications from Adobe and IBM.
+After completion, slide shows are usually shown on a projector or TV.
+Slide shows can even be copied onto a DVD (digital versatile disc) and played in a standard DVD player instead of through a computer.

 Should I use "slide show" or "slide show" in my writing?